chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints a number in two decimal places
+a script adding dirctory to  a path